AidanFairman/LunarLander/README.md

 ### Summary
 This game was written in XNA/MonoGame using vector-based graphics.

-To play the game, players use the left and right buttons to rotate CCW or CW, and hold space to fire the thrusters.
+To play the game, use the left and right buttons to rotate CCW or CW, and hold space to fire the thrusters.
-Players must land upright on the green pads at a slow enough rate to not be destroyed on impact.
-The only enemy is gravity and the skills of the player.
+You must land upright on the green pads at a slow enough rate to not be destroyed on impact.
+The only enemies are gravity and your skills as a pilot.
 Just make sure you don't run out of fuel...

 ![Image](/Screenshot.png)